-Today, stepbacks remain widespread in romance.
-Many fans cherish these covers for the beauty they display (and hide).
+Today, stepback covers remain widespread in romance.
+Many fans cherish them for the beauty they display (and hide).

 A fun way to show off old and new stepback cover art is to post them on “Stepback Saturdays.”